facebook/idb/README.md

 ## Multisim
 `FBSimulatorControl` launches Xcode's Simulator Applications directly, allowing specific Simulators to be targeted by UDID. `Simulator.app` uses a default set of Simulators located at `~/Library/Developer/CoreSimulator/Devices`.
-By passing arguments to the `Simulator.app` binary, a different Device Set can be used, allowing multiple pools of Simulators to be booted, without interference.
+By passing arguments to the `Simulator.app` binary, `FBSimulatorControl` can launch Simulators from Device Sets other than the default.
+This allows multiple sets of Simulators to be booted from separate host processes, without interference.

-This is only supported on Xcode 7.
+This is only supported on Xcode 7 or greater.

+## `fbsimctl`
+[`fbsimctl` is a Command Line Interface](https://github.com/facebook/FBSimulatorControl/blob/master/fbsimctl/README.md) for `FBSimulatorControl` API calls, so `FBSimulatorControl` functionality can be used without the need to integrate with the Framework.
+It is currently under development.

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING) file for how to help out.
 There's plenty to work on the issues!